nehaloonie/TuringTest/Twitter/ReadMe.md

-## How to install builds
+## How to install the apps

 [iOS]

-The iOS app is available on Diawi so please download and install it on your iPhone here.
+The iOS app is available on Diawi so please download and install it on your iPhone here:

 https://i.diawi.com/JPBFui

 [Android]

-The Android app is available on Diawi so you can install it on your Android Phone here.
+The Android app is available on Diawi so you can install it on your Android Phone here:

 https://i.diawi.com/24uSwp

-You can manually download and install the Android Apk here
+You can manually download and install the Android Apk here:

 https://github.com/GuiTuring/TuringTest/blob/master/Twitter/download_app_here/android/TwitterTest.apk